DataDog/datadog-agent/comp/otelcol/ddflareextension/README.md

 ### Raw data

 The raw response can be found in `otel-response.json`.
 This corresponds to the data that is exposed at the datadog extensions port.

+## Data collected for inventory

+The ddflare extension submits a variety of metadata for fleet automation including version, command, configuration.
+You can find more information about the Inventory Agent Payload in [comp/metadata/inventoryotel/README.md](../metadata/inventoryotel/README.md).